 We will publish in print paperback, digital, and audio formats.

 You will have input on cover design but Story Grid Publishing will have the final say.
 We want you to be happy with your cover but also need to maintain a production schedule.

 We are using Ingram Book Distribution to make your book available in as many places as possible.
-The vast majority endors, libraries, brick-and-mortar stores worldwide will be able to sell and order copies of your book.
+The vast majority of vendors, libraries, retailors, brick-and-mortar stores worldwide will be able to sell and order copies of your book.

 Our main focus will be on the distribution channels that sell the most books.

 This will vary depending on the state of your manuscript, how quickly it moves through the editing process, our current publishing schedule, etc. We will communicate with you throughout the process.
 Our goal is always to publish your book in a timely manner.

 We will provide 50 print complimentary copies for you.
 You will be able to purchase unlimited copies of your book at our print/shipping cost (usually $4 to $7 a copy) with no markup from us.